lainio/err2/README.md

 The current version of Go tends to produce too much error checking and too little error handling.
 This package helps us fix that.

 1. It helps to declare error handlers with `defer`.
+If you're familiar Zig language you can think `defer err2.Handle(&err,...)` lines exactly similar as Zig's `errdefer`.
 2. It helps to check and transport errors to the nearest (the defer-stack) error handler.
 3. It helps us use design-by-contract type preconditions.
 4. It offers automatic stack tracing for every error, runtime error, or panic.
+   If you are familiar to Zig, the `err2` error traces and functionality is analog with it.

 You can use all of them or just the other.
 However, if you use `try` for error checks you must remember use Go's `recover()` by yourself, or your error isn't